Waffleer/Tournament-Discord-Bot/README.md

   feel free to join if you want,
   If you need help with what ever then join this discord and ping me (The admin)

+If you know how to .gitignore the pycache files then please tell me, I would like to get rid of them but i dont want to mess around this

 This will be revamped in due time